Darxo/Hardened/README.md

 - **Net Pull** now costs 30 Fatigue (up from 25)
 - **Quick Shot** now has -2 Shooting Range (down from -1) and loses 5% Hitchance per tile (up from 4%)
 - **Puncture** now requires the target to be surrounded by atleast 2 enemies.
 It is now affected by **Double Grip** but deals 15% less damage at all times
+- **Pummel** is now an Attack.
+It now costs 4 AP, when used with a One-Handed Hammer
 - **Recover** now applies the same Initiative debuff as using **Wait**
 - **Reload Handgonne** now costs 25 Fatigue (up from 20)
 - **Reverse Grip** (Versatile Swordsman) now adds -1 Reach while active (down from -30% less)